 Bring this to a rapid boil it will begin to get a foam.
 5 to 7 minutes stirring all the time this is when a friend or husband saying

 “Oh my gosh that smells so good”

-Bring back to a boil to dissolve sugar then to a rolling boil just to gel point that should be 223 on a thermometer.
+Once it has returned to a rolling boil just to gel point that should be 223 on a thermometer.
 When it is at it's roiling boil disturb it as little as possible.

 Do not let the bag fool you I am using the seeds and pith for natural pectin.

 When you are checking to see if your marmalade is set turn the boil down you do not want to over cook it if you do you will have a dark, dry and rubbery marmalade.